 - More detail: Offers more megapixels (18.1 vs 16.2MP) with a 6% higher linear resolution.

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - More heavily discounted: Has been available for much longer (launched in September 2009).

-Reasons to prefer the Leica T (Typ 701):
+Advantages of the Leica T (Typ 701):

 - Better image quality: Scores markedly higher (6 points) in the DXO overall evaluation.